Aurora Bayside Inn 3*

 Location

-The comfortable 3-star Aurora Bayside Inn Yellowknife offers proximity to the Bush Pilots Monument, situated just 250 metres away.
-Featuring a restaurant, this Yellowknife inn is located a mere 9 minutes on foot from the Down to Earth Gallery.
+The comfortable 3-star Aurora Bayside Inn Yellowknife offers proximity to the well-laid-out Prince of Wales Northern Heritage Centre Museum, situated nearly a 25-minute walk away.
+Featuring a restaurant and a gift shop, this Yellowknife inn is located around 700 metres from Gallery of the Midnight Sun.

 The rooms feature such facilities as coffee/tea making machines, along with a flat-screen TV with satellite channels for guests' entertainment.
-Bathroom facilities include a separate toilet and a shower, as well as comforts such as a hair dryer and bath sheets.
-Guests can also enjoy views of the garden.
+Providing a separate toilet and a shower, the bathrooms are also appointed with a hair dryer and bath sheets.

 Review by hotel critic